Disability and Poverty in Canada: A Persistent Challenge

 • Canadians with disabilities have a 4.7 % higher poverty rate than the rest of the population.

-Disability and poverty isn’t about hand-outs, bigger pensions, or even more job-creation programs.
+Disability and poverty aren’t about hand-outs, bigger pensions, or even more job-creation programs.
 The issue speaks to the heart of full inclusion and true equality for all people in Canada.
-As one of the world’s most highly developed and technologically-sophisticated countries, Canada still has a long way to go in order to realize a fully inclusive society.
-Our new PM has a rare opportunity here, to start off his time in office with empowering legislation such as a Canadians with Disabilities Act which should have as one of its priorities to eradicate the gaps for people with disabilities in Canada.
-The only way to end the connection between poverty and disability is to accept that it’s a systemic problem which requires a systemic solution.
-People with disabilities deserve opportunities for full employment, accessible housing, educational opportunities and fully accessible transit.
+As one of the world’s most highly developed and technologically sophisticated countries, Canada still has a long way to go to realize a fully inclusive society.
+Our new PM has a rare opportunity here, to start his time in office with empowering legislation such as the Canadians with Disabilities Act which should have as one of its priorities to eradicate the gaps for people with disabilities in Canada.
+The only way to end the connection between poverty and disability is to accept that it’s a systemic problem that requires a systemic solution.
+People with disabilities deserve opportunities for full employment, accessible housing, educational opportunities, and fully accessible transit.
 But, most of all there is a need to recognize one of the greatest barriers to equality and that is the persistence of poverty in the lives of people with disabilities.

 Use Our Simple Calculator to Estimate Your Disability Tax Credits & Benefits